plabble/plabble.github.io/transport/create.md

 Private read is always allowed.
 The 8th bit is set if you want to allow the bucket to be deleted.
 If this flag is _not_ set, the bucket can only be _wiped_ but not be _deleted_ from the server.

 ### Bucket key
 The 32-byte bucket key is not sent over the network, to increase safety and make the protocol more lightweight.
 However, both the client and the server have to know the key for authentication.
-So we generate a _shared secret_ using `HKDF-SHA256`, the **session key** (from the CONNECT process), the **bucket id** and the **client counter** (as uint-16 2 bytes) + the hardcoded byte `0x01`.
+So we generate a _shared secret_ using `HKDF-SHA256`, the **session key** (from the CONNECT process), the **bucket id** and the **client counter** (as uint-16 2 bytes).

 ```
-Bucket key = HKDF(key: session key, info: concat(bucket id, client counter, 0x01), salt: nil)
+Bucket key = HKDF(key: session key, info: concat(bucket id, client counter), salt: nil)
 ```
 The bucket key is stored and used for [authentication](./index.md#authentication).